28 Healthy Grab-and-Go Breakfast Recipes

 Start your day with a smile.
 This fruit, yogurt and granola parfait is so easy to make.
-You can also use whatever favorite fresh fruit is in season and looking best at the supermarket. —Diana Laskaris, Chicago, Illinois
+If you like, use whatever favorite fresh fruits are in season and are looking best at the supermarket. —Diana Laskaris, Chicago, Illinois

 My kids love sausage and pancakes but making them during the week was out of the question.
 I bought the frozen variety on a stick but wasn't keen on the calories, additives or price.
 This version of pigs-in-a-blanket is a tasty, thrifty alternativee. —Lisa Dodd, Greenville, South Carolina